parthpatel002/Social_Collaborative_Filtering_by_Trust/README.md

 This repo contains the implementation of the research paper [Social Collaborative Filtering by Trust](https://www.computer.org/csdl/journal/tp/2017/08/07558226/13rRUwbs1TN) in PyTorch.
 It was done for the partial fulfillment of the course Informaion Retrieval (CS F469).

-Collaborative Filtering (CF) is a popular technique used by recommender systems.
+**Collaborative Filtering (CF)** is a popular technique used by recommender systems.
 It essentially makes predictions about the preferences of a user by collecting preferences or taste information from many other users (collaboration).
 CF suffers from a number of problems, the major two among those being:
-* Data Sparsity: As users don’t rate all available items, the given ratings dataset is extremely sparse and not a lot can be gleamed from it.
+* **Data Sparsity**: As users don’t rate all available items, the given ratings dataset is extremely sparse and not a lot can be gleamed from it.
-* Cold Start: It is difficult to give accurate recommendations to new users because we don’t have a lot of information on his or her preferences and tastes.
+* **Cold Start**: It is difficult to give accurate recommendations to new users because we don’t have a lot of information on his or her preferences and tastes.

-This paper attempts to use the concept of trust to overcome the data sparsity and cold start problem.
+This paper attempts to use the **concept of trust** to overcome the data sparsity and cold start problem.
 Trust relationship is one of the most important types of social information, because we are more likely to accept viewpoints from those we trust.

 ## Epinions Dataset